icon

 • Common Overtones: You’ll encounter Neutral (Yellow) Gold, Silver, Rose, Green/Bronze and Champagne overtones.

-• Sizes: South Sea pearls range from 9.0mm up through 16.0mm sizes and higher.
+• Sizes: Golden South Sea pearls range from 9.0mm up through 16.0mm sizes and higher.

 • Golden Pearl Lore: Golden pearls are said to imbue their owner with wealth and prosperity.
 The Chinese often depicted their dragons (said to be harbingers of great luck) bearing golden pearls in their mouths or claws.